 Whether it’s email, projects, or daily chores you want to regain control of, GTD is the fool-proof and most effective way to get started on your inbox-zero journey.

-Mailbutler‘s inbox features are powerfully designed for Apple Mail, Outlook & Gmail to help you and your team manage emails flexibly the way you want.
+Mailbutler‘s inbox features are powerfully designed for Apple Mail, Outlook and Gmail to help you and your team manage emails flexibly the way you want.
 Make use of Notes and Tasks, Snooze, and Follow-up Reminders to enhance your GTD workflow even more.